erewok/pelecanus/README.md

 ...
 ```

-The integers that appear in the nested path actually represent list indices, so `['links', alternate', 0, 'href']` actually represents a dictionary with a key `links` and another dictionary associated with that key, which contains a key `alternate`, which contains a list, the first item of which is a dictionary containing the key `href`. `enumerate`, like most methods in a `PelicanJson` object, returns a generator.
+The integers that appear in the nested path actually represent list indices, so `['links', alternate', 0, 'href']` actually represents:
+1. A dictionary with a key `links` and
+2. another dictionary associated with that key, which contains
+3. a key `alternate`, which contains a list,
+4. the first item of which is a dictionary containing the key `href`.

+`enumerate`, like most methods in a `PelicanJson` object, returns a generator.
 If you want just the paths and not their associated values, use the `paths` method:

 ```python
 >>> for item in pelican.paths():